Day 1, 16:00, Boston

 "I'd make you regret it," she retorted just as dangerously.

-He backtracked slightly, compensating for his rash reaction by using a softer tone, "Rashel, if I had even the slightest worry that this place wasn't safe for the night, I wouldn't have taken you here.
-Nobody has followed us and nobody is going to be checking that takeout place for a name they don't even know belongs to you.
+He backtracked slightly, compensating for his reaction by using a softer tone, "Rashel, if I had the slightest worry that this place wasn't safe for the night, I wouldn't have taken you here.
+Nobody followed us and nobody is going to be checking that takeout place for a name they don't even know belongs to you.
 Trust me.
 A night of sleep is not a risk."